artiam99/MERN-eCommerce-Website/README.md

 # About

-This Full stack web application is an eCommerce Platform built with ReactJS for frontend , ExpressJS for creating REST API , React-Bootstrap for the UI library and Redux for managing application states.
+This MERN Full stack web application is an eCommerce Platform built with ReactJS for frontend, ExpressJS for creating REST API, MongoDB for database, React-Bootstrap for the UI library and Redux for managing application states.
 It is deployed on Heroku.